 Like many writers, I've been writing for about as long as I can remember.
 When I was very young, I mainly liked writing poems.
 I started writing short stories in high school and college, and sold a few nonfiction magazine articles, but never really thought about writing children's books until I was hired as an editorial assistant in the children's division of Random House.
 I wrote several books for Random as part of my job (children's book editors sometimes write books "in-house") and eventually began writing and submitting my own manuscripts.
 It’s great how life surprises you sometimes.
 I fell into children’s books pretty much by accident, but now it’s hard to imagine wanting to do anything else!
 I love writing books for young readers.

-So far I've written more than 45 books, including board books, beginning readers, picture books, coloring and activity books, and middle-grade and young adult novels.
+So far I've written more than 50 books, including board books, beginning readers, picture books, coloring and activity books, and middle-grade and young adult novels.
 I've also written some uncredited novelty and licensing titles.
-My best-known book to date is Library Lion, which was a New York Times bestseller, won many awards, and has been translated into many languages.
+One of my best-known books is Library Lion, which was a New York Times bestseller, won many awards, and has been translated into many languages.
 It's also now being performed as a musical in Israel, the UK, and South Africa!
-My newest books are the YA novel Revenge of the Evil Librarian and the picture book Marilyn's Monster.
+My newest books are the YA novel Curse of the Evil Librarian (book 3 in my Evil Librarian trilogy) and the chapter-book biography She Persisted: Nellie Bly (part of Chelsea Clinton's She Persisted series about American women who changed the world).

-When I’m not writing, I love watching movies, going for walks, hanging out with friends, watching The Walking Dead with my boyfriend, and playing fantasy RPGs on my Xbox.
+When I’m not writing, I love watching movies, going for walks, hanging out with friends (mostly virtually right now), binge-watching shows with my husband and stepdaughters, and playing fantasy RPGs.
 And reading, of course!
 I also recently started taking boxing lessons, which has been a lot of fun.
 I love plays and musicals, and I sometimes perform in community theater.
 My most recent show was Iolanthe with Village Light Opera Group in NYC.
 (UPDATE: I haven't had enough time to commit to rehearsals in a while, so most of my singing these days happens at karaoke.
 I miss being in muscials, though!)
 I also go to see Broadway shows with my best friends from high school as often as I can.

 In July 2010, I received my MFA in writing for children and young adults from The Vermont College of Fine Arts.
 I also do some work as a freelance editor and private writing coach; see my editing page for more information on that.
 And in June 2015, I started teaching with Lesley University's MFA program in Writing for Young People.